Optimal Index Codes with Near-Extreme Rates: The Hardness of the Min-Rank Problem for Digraphs

-Recall that for a graph $\G$, it was observed by Peeters~\cite{Peeters96} that $\G$ has min-rank two if and only if $\Gc$ is a bipartite graph and $\G$ is not a complete graph, which can be verified in polynomial time.
-Another related result, presented by Blasiak {\et}~\cite{BlasiakKleinbergLubetzky2011}, stated that there is a polynomial time algorithm to verify whether $\bt_2(\D) = 2$ for a general digraph $\D$.
+Recall that by contrast, for a graph $\G$, it was observed by Peeters~\cite{Peeters96} that $\G$ has min-rank two if and only if $\Gc$ is a bipartite graph and $\G$ is not a complete graph, which can be verified in polynomial time (see, for instance, West~\cite[p.
+495]{West}).
+Note that a graph is bipartite if and only if it is $2$-colorable.
+This fact can also be derived by applying Theorem~\ref{thm:mr_color} to the digraph obtained from $\G$ by replacing each edge of $\G$ by two arcs of opposite directions.